 Which Protein Sources Are Highest in Quality

 Whey protein, a protein isolated from milk, tops the list of protein sources with the highest biological values.
-Bodybuilders love whey protein, because it’s quickly absorbed and rapidly reaches their muscles to start building lean body mass.
+Bodybuilders love whey protein because it’s quickly absorbed and rapidly reaches their muscles to start building lean body mass.
 Taking whey protein after a workout also speeds up muscle recovery and repair.

 To get whey protein, you need to take a whey protein supplement or drink a shake with added whey.
-Whey isn’t found naturally food since it’s a product of the conversion of cow’s milk to cheese.
+Whey isn’t found naturally in food since it’s a product of the conversion of cow’s milk to cheese.

 The natural food source with the highest biological value for protein is the humble egg.
-It’s an underappreciated source of high quality protein.
+It’s an underappreciated source of high-quality protein.
 Egg whites also contain egg protein but without the cholesterol.
-Eggs are an inexpensive source of protein, and they top the list of high quality protein sources.
+Eggs are an inexpensive source of protein, and they top the list of high-quality protein sources.

 Other protein foods with high biological values are fish, beef and cow’s milk.
 Surprisingly, fish with a biological value of 83 outranks beef with a biological value of 80 on the quality scale.
-Chicken has a biological value of 79 and milk a value of 80.
+Chicken has a biological value of 79 and a milk value of 80.

-In the plant protein arena, soy beans rank high with a biological value of 67.
+In the plant protein arena, soybeans rank high with a biological value of 67.
 Rice, whole- grain wheat, peanuts are lower since they don’t have the full spectrum of essential amino acids the body needs.

 The biological value of a protein is a simple and fairly accurate way to compare the quality of one protein to another.
 If you’re trying to build lean body mass, higher quality protein foods are the easiest for the body to digest and use, but plant-based protein sources also have benefits.
 Many such as beans, nuts and whole wheat contain vitamins and phytochemicals that meat-based protein sources don’t have.
 That’s a good thing when it comes to health.

 Exercise Physiology.
 Fifth edition.
-McArdle, Katch and Katch.
+McArdle, Katch, and Katch.
 2001.